williamkray/maubot-join/README.md

 if the room in question has restricted access (invite-only, space-membership is required, etc) you should try to meet that criteria first, otherwise the bot will return the error.

+also now including a `!part` command that will get your bot to leave a room by ID! amazing!